ho1/ho1.github.io/_posts/2015-05-09-A-Transatlantic-Photobooth.md

 For the fabric we went with a multicolored striped fabric as it looked more festive and would consume the ink in the printer more evenly!

 ## Lessons learnt
-Overall I was really happy with how the photobooth performed, we captured about 240
+Overall I was really happy with how the photobooth performed, we captured about 240 photostrips throughout the two events.